shogun-toolbox/shogun/doc/cookbook/source/examples/regression/kernel_ridge_regression_nystrom.rst

 Example
 -------

-The API is very similar to :sgclass:`CKernelRidgeRegression`.
-We create :sgclass:`CDenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`CRegressionLabels` as
+The API is very similar to :sgclass:`KernelRidgeRegression`.
+We create :sgclass:`DenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`RegressionLabels` as

 .. sgexample:: kernel_ridge_regression_nystrom.sg:create_features

-Choose an appropriate :sgclass:`CKernel` and instantiate it.
-Here we use a :sgclass:`CGaussianKernel`.
+Choose an appropriate :sgclass:`Kernel` and instantiate it.
+Here we use a :sgclass:`GaussianKernel`.

 .. sgexample:: kernel_ridge_regression_nystrom.sg:create_appropriate_kernel